tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 {{activity}}
 In this section, you will create a new Github repo and publish a sample file there.

 {{note}} In this section, you'll be using Git commands through your terminal or command prompt.
-In later tutorials, you'll use the Github Desktop and Github browser tools.{{end}}
+In later tutorials, you'll use the Github Desktop and Github browser tools.
+Basically, you can interact with Github in a variety of ways.{{end}}

 1. Go to [Github.com](http://github.com) and either sign in or create an account.
 2. After you're signed in, click the **+** button in the upper-right corner and select **New repository**.

 	<a href="https://github.com/new"><img src="{{ "/images/publishingapidocs/newrepositorygithub.png" | prepend: site.baseurl }}" alt="Creating a new Github repository" /></a>

-3. Give the repository a name, description, select to initialize the repo with a readme doc, and then click **Create repository**.
+3. Give the repository a name, description, select **Public**, select to **Initialize the repo with a README**, and then click **Create repository**.
 4. Click the **Wiki** link on the right-side of your repository.

 	<img src="{{ "/images/publishingapidocs/githubwikilink.png" | prepend: site.baseurl }}" alt="Github wiki link" />

 5. Click **Create first page**.
-6. Insert your own sample documentation page.
+6. Insert your own sample documentation page, preferably using Markdown syntax.
 Or grab the sample Markdown page of a <a href="{{ "/files/restapicourse/surfreportendpointdoc.md" | prepend: site.baseurl | append: site.suffix }}">fake endpoint called surfreport here</a> and insert it into the page.

 7. Click **Save page**.

+Notice how Github automatically converts the Markdown syntax into HTML with some decent styling.

+You could use this Github wiki in an entirely browser-based way for multiple people to collaborate and edit content.
+However, you can also take all the content offline and edit locally, and then reupload all your edits.

 ## Save the Github repository locally
 {{activity}}
-1. Set up Github on your computer.
+1. Set up Git on your computer.

-	It's easiest to install Git by [installing Github Desktop](https://desktop.github.com/).
-Installing Github Desktop will include all the Git software as well.
+	{{tip}}It's easiest to install Git by [installing Github Desktop](https://desktop.github.com/).
+Installing Github Desktop will include all the Git software as well.{{end}}

-	If you're installing the Windows version, after you install Github, you'll get a special Github Shell shortcut that you can use to work on the command line.
+	If you're installing the Windows version of Github Desktop, after you install Github, you'll get a special Github Shell shortcut that you can use to work on the command line.
 You should use that special Github Shell rather than the usual command line prompt.
 Note that when you use that Github Shell, you can also use more typical Unix commands, such as `pwd` for present working directory instead of `dir` (though both commands will work).

-	On a Mac, however, you don't get a special Github Shell.
+	On a Mac, however, you don't need a special Github Shell.
 Open the Terminal in the same way &mdash; go to **Applications > Utilities > Terminal**.

-	You can check to see if you have Git already installed by opening a terminal or command prompt and typing `git --version`.
+	You can check to see if you have Git already installed by opening a terminal and typing `git --version`.

 2. While viewing your the Github wiki in your browser, look for the "Clone this wiki locally" section on the right.
-Copy the link.
+Copy the link by clicking the **Copy to clipboard** button.

 	<img src="{{ "/images/publishingapidocs/clonewikilocally.png" | prepend: site.baseurl }}" alt="Github clone this wiki locally" />

+	You'll notice two options here: "Clone this wiki locally," and "Clone in Desktop."
+You've probably seen these links every time you visit a Github repo.
+Exactly what do they mean?
+To work with a wiki, you clone it.
+Cloning the wiki gives you a copy of the content on your local machine.
+Git is *distributed* version control software, so everyone has his or her own copy.

+	More than just copying the files, though, when you clone a repo, you initialize Git in the cloned folder.
+Git starts tracking your edits to the files, providing version control.
+You can run "pull" commands to get updates of the online repository pulled down to your local copy.
+You can also commit your changes and then push your changes back up to the repository if you're entitled as a collaborator for the project.

+	The "Clone this wiki locally" link allows you to pop the URL into a `git clone {url}` command in your terminal.
+Note that the wiki is a separate clone URL than the project's repository.
+Make sure you're viewing your wiki and not your project.

+	In contrast to "Clone this wiki locally," the "Clone in Desktop" option launches the Github Desktop client and allows you to manage the repository and your modified files, commits, pushes, and pull through the Github Desktop client.

+4. If you're a Windows user, open the **Git Shell**, which should be a shortcut on your Desktop or should be available in your list of programs.
+(This shell gets installed when you installed Github Desktop.)
-3. Go back to your terminal.
-Use the default directory, or browse to a directory where you want to download the repository.
+3. In your terminal, either use the default directory or browse to a directory where you want to download your repository.
-4. In your terminal, type the following, but replace the git URL with your own git URL that you copied earlier, such as:
+4. Type the following, but replace the git URL with your own git URL that you copied earlier.
+The command should look like this:

 	```
 	git clone https://github.com/tomjohnson1492/weatherapi.wiki.git
 	```

-	{{note}} To paste content into the command prompt on Windows, right-click and select <b>Paste</b>.{{end}}
+	{{note}} To paste content into the Git Shell on Windows, right-click and select <b>Paste</b>.{{end}}

 5. Navigate to the directory (either using standard ways of browsing for files on your computer or via the terminal) to see the files you downloaded.
+If you can view invisible files on your machine, you will also see a git folder.

 ## Make a change locally, commit it, and push the commit to the Github repository
 {{activity}}